 Annual flowers are among the easiest plants you can grow.
 They're ideal for filling gaps, or simply producing a dazzling display of colour from summer to the first frosts.
-There's a great choice of annuals in our garden centre in Northallerton: here's how to get perfect results every time.
+There's a great choice of annuals in our garden centre in Northallerton and NORTHALLERTON: here's how to get perfect results every time.

 Under cover: half-hardy annuals can't cope with frost: sow into pots in spring to plant out later